 To facilitate time alignment, it is recommended to record the parameters that are subject to time alignment either by a single data recording device or with a synchronised time stamp.
 5.2.
 Test

 Sampling, measurement and recording of parameters shall continue throughout the on-road test of the vehicle.
 The engine may be stopped and started, but emissions sampling and parameter recording shall continue.
+Repeated stalling of the engine (i.e. unintentional stopping of the engine) should be avoided during an RDE trip.
 Any warning signals, suggesting malfunctioning of the PEMS, shall be documented and verified.
 If any error signal(s) appear during the test, the test shall be voided.
 Parameter recording shall reach a data completeness of higher than 99 %.
 Measurement and data recording may be interrupted for less than 1 % of the total trip duration but for no more than a consecutive period of 30 s solely in the case of unintended signal loss or for the purpose of PEMS system maintenance.
 Interruptions may be recorded directly by the PEMS but it is not permissible to introduce interruptions in the recorded parameter via the pre-processing, exchange or post-processing of data.
 If conducted, auto zeroing shall be performed against a traceable zero standard similar to the one used to zero the analyser.
 It is strongly recommended to initiate PEMS system maintenance during periods of zero vehicle speed.

 5.3.
 Test end

 Excessive idling of the engine after the completion of the trip shall be avoided.
 The data recording shall continue until the response time of the sampling systems has elapsed.
-For vehicles with a signal detecting regeneration (see line 42 in the Transparency List 1 in Appendix 5 of Annex II), the OBD-check shall be performed and documented directly after data recording and before any further driven distance is driven.
+For vehicles with a signal detecting regeneration, the OBD-check shall be performed and documented directly after data recording and before any further driven distance is driven.

 6. POST-TEST PROCEDURE